-How to Find the VIN, Chassis Number and Engine Number of Two Wheeler
+How to Find the VIN, Chassis Number and Engine Number of Two Wheeler?

 You need to understand the fact that on being stolen, the number plate of your bike could easily be taken out of your bike.
 Hence, to give each bike a unique identity, there are specific numbers inscribed on its chassis and engine.
-However, your bike also holds a Vehicle Identification Number (VIN), which gives data like year of manufacture, registration details, etc.
+However, your bike also holds a Vehicle Identification Number (VIN), which holds data like year of manufacture, registration details, etc.

 As these numbers play an important part in ensuring the safety of your bike and considered as the most authentic source to find your bike’s history, you should know about VIN, chassis number and engine number and should know how to find them.

-What Is a Vehicle Identification Number
+What Is a Vehicle Identification Number?

-A Vehicle Identification Number (VIN) is a unique code of 17 characters that incorporates numbers and letters used to identify private as well as commercial vehicles.
+A Vehicle Identification Number (VIN) is a unique code of 17 characters that incorporate numbers and letters used to identify private as well as commercial vehicles.
 The VIN provides multiple types of details related to your bike such as place of production, vehicle description, vehicle identification, year of manufacture, RTO location, insurance policy and so on.

 The characters 1 to 3 of VIN are called WMI code, which denotes the place where the vehicle is manufactured, characters 4 to 9 of VIN denotes the vehicle descriptor section that tells about the characteristic features of the vehicle and characters 10 to 17 of VIN is the vehicle identifier section that provides information about the model year, engine, plant code, and transmission of the vehicle.